mattermost/mattermost-handbook/operations/operations/company-cadence.md

 ## Customer Obsession Meeting \(aka "COM"\)

-This is a weekly all-staff meeting focused on increasing alignment and awareness of how the company, departments, teams and individuals to serve our customers.
+This is a weekly all-staff meeting focused on increasing alignment and awareness of how the company, departments, teams and individuals serve our customers.

 [Customer Obsession](../../company/about-mattermost/#leadership-principles) is a key leadership principle and we emphasize its priority when we bring the company together.
 Colleagues who come from companies that aren't obsessed with customers have suggested we refer to this meeting as "All Hands" and not expect everything we announce--from [spending company money](../../company/how-to-guides-for-staff/how-to-spend-company-money/) to [recruiting new talent](../../contributors/join-us/staff-recruiting.md)--to be framed in the context of serving customers.
-Such expectations are typical and common, and therefore we don't have "All Hands" meetings and instead of "Customer Obsession Meetings" to continually remind us that our focus on customers is atypical and uncommon.
+Such expectations are typical and common, and therefore we don't have "All Hands" meetings and instead have "Customer Obsession Meetings" to continually remind us that our focus on customers is atypical and uncommon.

 <table>
   <thead>